tacowordpress/taco-installer/README.md

 ## More Features

-The installer comes with a few other features:
+The taco-installer comes with a few other features:

 * includes an .htaccess file with helpful variables for:
   * caching